codebysandeep-source/frontpagebluebird/readme.md

  [![Linkedin](https://img.shields.io/badge/MY%20PROFILE-Linkedin-blue?style=for-the-badge&logo=linkedin)](https://linkedin.com/in/sandeepkumarchauhan/)
  [![Contact](https://img.shields.io/badge/CONTACT-GMAIL-yellow?style=for-the-badge&logo=gmail&logoColor=white)](https://mailto:sandeepkc510@gmail.com)

-## FULLSTACK WEBA DEVELOPER
+## FULLSTACK WEB DEVELOPER

 ### About me
 Hi I'm Sandeep Kr Chauhan.
 I have a strong passion for programming and problem solving.
-I specialize in Python and Django and I also do photo editing and other graphic.
+I specialize in Angular and Nodejs and I also do photo editing and other graphic.

 ### Contact
 Do you fancy saying hi to me or you want to get started with your project and you need my help?
 Feel free to contact me.
 #### sandeepkc422@gmail.com
 #### +91 9933661807

-- 🥅 2022 Goals: Become a Django FullStack WebApp Developer.
+- 🥅 2023 Goals: Become a professional FullStack Web Developer.

 ### Connect with me: